openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `on_date`: reference date in [@!ISO8601-2004] YYYY-MM-DD format used to determine the age of the End-User.
 * `result`:  a JSON boolean indicating whether the End-User has the maximum age as determined by the `age` field on the reference date.

-The RP MUST always request a certain value for the `age` field in these claims.
+The RP MUST always request a certain value for the `age` and `on_date` fields in these claims.
 In case of the claims parameter, the `value` field is used for that purpose.

+Note: the RP is required to specifiy the reference date to ensure the assertion about the End-User's age is valid in the RP's time zone in case of RP and OP are located in different time zones.

-For example, the RP MAY ask whether the End-User is at least 21 years old by setting the `value` at the claim `age_is_at_least` to 21 as shown in the following
+For example, the RP MAY ask whether the End-User is at least 21 years old on the 23th of August 2020 by setting the `value` of `age` and the value of `on_date` to "2020-08-23" in the claim `age_is_at_least` as shown in the following

 <{{examples/request/age_verification.json}}

-If the user fulfils the constraint defined by the `value`, the OP asserts this as shown
+If the user fulfils the constraints, the OP asserts this as shown

 <{{examples/response/age_verification.json}}

-The OP MUST always add the reference date used to calculate the value of `result` in the claim.

-The RP MAY request the OP to determine the user's age relative to a certain date.

-This is an example:

-<{{examples/request/age_verification_with_date.json}}

-This feature is especially useful to ensure the assertion about the End-User's age is valid in the RP's time zone in case of RP and OP are located in different time zones.
-It is at the discretion of the OP to consider the requested reference date, i.e. the RP MUST check whether the asserted reference date is the requested date.
+All fields as defined above MUST be present in the assertion.

 ### Privacy Considerations

-The OP MUST consider the particular `value` when storing the user consent for `age_is_at_least` or `age_is_at_most`.
-For example, if a RP asks
-`for age_at_least` 20 and next time for `age_at_least` 24, the user MUST be asked for consent again.
+The OP MUST consider the particular `value` for `age` when storing the user consent for `age_is_at_least` or `age_is_at_most`.
+For example, if a RP asks `for age_at_least` 20 and next time for `age_at_least` 24, the user MUST be asked for consent again.

-In order to prevent discovery of the End-User's date of birth, the OP SHOULD limit the number of requests for `age_is_at_least` and `age_is_at_most` per user.
-It MAY also consider to allow certain age values only and to limit the value range of `on_date`, e.g. to +/- one day from the current date.
+In order to prevent discovery of the End-User's date of birth, the OP SHOULD consider to implement one or multiple of the following countermeasures:

+* Limit the number of requests for `age_is_at_least` and `age_is_at_most` per user.
+* Allow certain age values only
+* Limit the value range of `on_date`, e.g. to +/- one day from the current date.

 ### Security Considerations